mmisono/vatic/DEVELOPERS.md

 **videoplayer.js**: This file sets up the video player.
 It is in charge of displaying each frame when the user scrubs the frames or presses play.
-It doesn't do anything with the annotations so is probably not necessary to change.
+It does not do anything with the annotations so is probably not necessary to change.

 **tracks.js**: This defines two important classes that you will interface with regularly.
-First, Track stores all of the information about a single annotation.
-It also sets up the bounding box that you use to move the track in each frame of the video.
-Track stores its data in what is know as a Journal.
+First, `Track` stores all of the information about a single annotation.
+It also sets up the bounding box that you use to move the track in each frame of the video. `Track` stores its data in what is know as a `Journal`.

-Journal is the key datastructure for a track.
-A tracks Journal stores a set of annotations in a dictionary mapping frames to bounding boxes.
+`Journal` is the key datastructure for a track.
+A tracks `Journal` stores a set of annotations in a dictionary mapping frames to bounding boxes.
 It provides an interface for querying that dictionary which is important for linear interpolation between marked frames.